-Both are essentially a small decompressive explosion propelling a very small metal device.
+Both are essentially small decompressive explosions propelling a very small metal device.

-But instead of a very small lead or copper projectile, the canister is a very large metal tube, which means that the results won’t exactly be pretty.
+But instead of a very small lead or copper projectile, the canister is a very large metal tube, so the results won’t exactly be pretty.

 In short, probably not.
 In order to dodge expenses, many companies use air canisters filled with pressurized air instead of gas, and these canisters can be less secure.

 If such a canister were made in a shoddy way, they would have a higher chance of exploding.

 In the case of those famous chair explosions, many people have speculated that the chairs in question had compromised canisters.

 In other words, these tragedies were highly related to defective engineering.

 The short answer is No. If you’re buying a chair in the United States, Canada, Australia, the UK, or Europe, there are extremely high standards for chair manufacturers.

 This means that every gas canister receives very rigorous examination and testing to prevent explosion-related tragedies.